adik1025/student_2026/README.md

 ### Key Features

-- **Code Examples**: Practical coding examples in JavaScript (including an rpg and platformer game) and frontend code for user databases using Python and Java backends.
+- **Code Examples**: Provides practical coding examples in JavaScript, including a platformer game, and frontend code for user databases using Python and Java backends.
-- **Educational Blogs**: Instructional content on topics such as developer tools setup, AWS deployment, SQL databases, machine learning, and data structures.
-Includes interactive lessons and coding challenges using Jupyter Notebooks.
+- **Educational Blogs**: Offers instructional content on various topics such as developer tools setup, deployment on AWS, SQL databases, machine learning, and data structures.
+It utilizes Jupyter Notebooks for interactive lessons and coding challenges.
-- **Tools and Integrations**: GitHub Actions for blog publishing, Utterances for blog commenting, local development support via Makefile and scripts, styling with the Minima or Minimal Themes and SASS, and integration with GitHub Projects and Issues.
+- **Tools and Integrations**: Features GitHub actions for blog publishing, Utterances for blog commenting, local development support via Makefile and scripts, and styling with the Minima Theme and SASS.
+It also includes a new integration with GitHub Projects and Issues.

 ### Contributions